How Did Tobiah the Ammonite Impact History?

 Key Takeaways

-- Tobiah the Ammonite opposed Nehemiah’s mission to rebuild Jerusalem’s walls.
+- Tobiah the Ammonite opposed Nehemiah’s efforts to rebuild Jerusalem’s walls.

-In Nehemiah 2:19, Tobiah the Ammonite directly mocks Nehemiah’s efforts to rebuild Jerusalem’s walls, claiming the Israelites will perish in the attempt.
+In Nehemiah 2:19-20, Tobiah the Ammonite openly mocked Nehemiah’s efforts to rebuild Jerusalem’s walls, forming a coalition with Sanballat to disrupt the project.

 Further Reading